marcusgregory/slim3-restful-api-web-seed/README.md

 ### Configuration
 * Activate mod_rewrite, route all traffic to application's `/public` directory.
-* Set up the project environment by updating the .env file in the application's root directory.
+* Set up the project environment.
+[Read More](#configure-environment-variables)
 * Run all available migrations.
+[Read More](#migrate-command)

+#### Configure Environment Variables
+While developing locally, you'll usually set all environment variables in a .env file in the application's root directory.
+On production, you have two options:

+* Create "real" environment variables.
+How you set environment variables, depends on your setup: they can be set at the command line, in your web server configuration, or via other methods provided by your hosting service.
+* Create a .env file just like your local development

+There is no significant advantage to either of the two options: use whatever is most natural in your hosting environment.

 ## Documentation